reductstore/datasets/README.md

 - The database is fast and free, you can mirror datasets on your own instance and use them locally.
 - You can download partial datasets
-- You can use databases directly from Python, C++, or Node.js
+- You can use databases directly from Python, Rust, C++, or Node.js
 - You can use annotations as a dictionary of labels, no need to parse them manually.

 ## Examples